-Being able to draw on many funding sources gives the SEU flexibility in the performed by outside parties under types of financial incentives it can ofcome families who would like to participate in programs but cannot afford a cost sharing approach.
+Being able to draw on many funding sources gives the SEU flexibility in the types of financial incentives it can offer.
+It can deliver assistance to low income families who would like to participate in programs but cannot afford a cost sharing approach.
 It can arrange cost sharing programs in which it covers the full incremental cost of sustainable energy equipment for those who are able to afford this approach.